Study Away and Internships

 In order to gain firsthand experience of art in its original contexts all over the world, art history majors take advantage of the extensive study-away opportunities available at Connecticut College.

-European destinations such as Rome, Florence, Paris, Seville and Granada are among the most popular, with other options ranging from St. Petersburg to Mysore to Cairo.
-Majors, especially those enrolled in the CISLA certificate program, often broaden their international horizons by completing a summer funded internship abroad.
+European destinations such as Rome, Florence, Copenhagen, Paris, Seville and Granada are among the most popular, with other options ranging from St. Petersburg to Mysore.
+Majors, especially those enrolled in the CISLA certificate program often broaden their international horizons by completing a summer funded internship abroad.

 Visit the global focus section of the College website for more about study-away programs.